The Lion Sleeps Tonight: Legacy

-The history of "The Lion Sleeps Tonight" and the plight of Linda’s daughters have been chronicled.
-Beyond Malan's essay and Vester's documentary, they were covered in the 2019 Netflix film ReMastered: The Lion’s Share.
-Moreover, Beyoncé's 2020 musical film Black Is King partially came into being after she learned of how Linda was not recognised for his contributions to "The Lion Sleeps Tonight".
-In the film, the original "Mbube" rather than the Tokens' version is used.
+The history of "Mbube" and the plight of Linda's daughters have been chronicled.
+Beyond Malan's essay and Verster's documentary, they were covered in the 2019 Netflix documentary ReMastered: The Lion's Share.
+Beyoncé's 2020 musical film Black Is King in part came into being after she learned that Linda was not recognised for his contribution to "The Lion Sleeps Tonight".
+In the film, the original "Mbube" is used rather than the Tokens' version.